Email FacebookTwitterMenu burgerClose thin

 Unlike an IRA or 401(k), annuities provide guaranteed revenue according to a contract.
 When you pay into an annuity, you will receive your money plus accrued interest back over time.

-Creating sufficient retirement income can be challenging.
-To address this problem, annuity payments can supplement distributions from an IRA or 401(k).
+Many retirees find it challenging to create sufficient income.
+Annuity payments help fill that gap by supplementing distributions from an IRA or 401(k).
 Additionally, your annuity income can help you delay Social Security payments, allowing you to increase your monthly benefit.

 There are three types of annuities: